logo for marriage-success-secrets.com

 This is what I mean when I said “these statistics on divorce and children could save a child’s life someday.”
 Did you read #12?
 A child raised by his/her mother is 10 times more likely to be beaten or murdered.

-The Long Term Effects and Statistics About Children and Divorce
+The Long Term Effects of Divorce On Children

 13. A study of children six years after a parental marriage breakup revealed that even after all that time, these children tended to be “lonely, unhappy, anxious and insecure.
 (Wallerstein “The Long-Term Effects of Divorce on Children” Journal of the American Academy of Child and Adolescent Psychiatry 1991)